maticnetwork/matic-docs/docs/validate/mainnet/validator-guide-binaries.md

         Here you need to add the URL for your Ethereum Full Node.

         ```jsx
-        eth_rpc_url =<insert Infura or any full node RPC URL to Ethereum>
+        eth_rpc_url =<insert Alchemy (https://www.alchemy.com/), Infura, or any full node RPC URL to Ethereum>
         ```

     ### **Configuring Bor changes on your Validator Node**

     You will need to add the `EnodeID` of your **Sentry Node** to the validator node config.

     To get your EnodeID, Run this command on your Sentry Node to get the enodeID

     ```jsx
      bootnode -nodekey ~/.bor/data/bor/nodekey -writeaddress
     ```

     - Now you will need to update the `static-nodes.json` file on your Validator node.
 To open the file run`vi ~/.bor/data/bor/static-nodes.json` **on your Validator node**.
 You should see an output like this: